apache/nuttx/configs/README.txt

     NuttX runs on the ARM core and is built with a GNU arm-elf toolchain*.
     This port is complete, verified, and included in the NuttX release.

+configs/eagle100
+    Micromint Eagle-100 Development board.
+This board is based on the an ARM Cortex-M3 MCU, the Luminary LM3S6918.
+This OS is built with the arm-elf toolchain*.
+STATUS:  This port is currently under development.

 configs/ez80f0910200kitg
     ez80Acclaim!
 Microcontroller.
 This port use the Zilog ez80f0910200kitg development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line